In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 The ransomware operators seized all the data they deemed important before encrypting it, which is typical of a double extortion attack.
 The hacked data comprised sensitive private information of Barbara Streisand, Mariah Carey, Bruce Springsteen, Elton John, Madonna, Lady Gaga, and others, with a total size of 756GB.

-Although Donald Trump was never a client of this company, the attackers claimed to have stolen sensitive data about him as well.
+Although Donald Trump was never a client of this company, the attackers claimed to have stolen sensitive data about him.

 The attackers utilized an approach never seen before as the law company refused to pay.
 The stolen data was auctioned off, with Madonna’s data sold at a base price of $1 million.
-The legal firm’s reputation was severely harmed as a result of this incident.
+The legal firm’s reputation was severely harmed due to this incident.

 Ransom Requested: Unknown, possibly $40 million